Truck Accidents in Pasadena Caused by Truck Driver Fatigue

 When fatigued truckers end up causing accidents, they and/or the trucking companies they work for can be held liable for compensating accident victims.

-If you have been hurt by a fatigued trucker – or by any type of truck driver negligence, contact a Pasadena personal injury lawyer at the Law Offices of Pius Joseph for vigorous representation and effective legal advocacy moving forward.
+If you have been hurt by a fatigued trucker – or by any type of truck driver negligence, contact a Pasadena truck accident lawyer at the Law Offices of Pius Joseph for vigorous representation and effective legal advocacy moving forward.

 From offices based in Pasadena, we provide superior representation and service to injured people throughout Los Angeles County, San Bernardino County, Riverside County, Orange County, San Diego County and the state of California.